-You configure a URL filter much the same way as you configure an IP filter or DNS filter.
+You configure a URL filter much the same way as you configure an IP filter or Domain name filter.
 Follow these basic steps:

 - 1. Manage your TPS system on page 2-2 - 2.
 Add URL entries to the Reputation database on page 2-3 - 3.
-Configure your inspection profile on page 2-10 - ${\bf 4.}\ \ Distribute\ an\ Inspection\ profile\ to\ segments\ on\ page\ 2-15$
+Configure your inspection profile on page 2-10 - 4.
+Distribute an Inspection profile to segments on page 2-14